ScottTZhang/ScottTZhang.github.io/_posts/2025-03-06-fine-tune-mt5-model-locally-2.md

   `model = get_peft_model(model, lora_config)` is commented out.
 Still encounter runtime error:

+	Even the loss is low, the test sentences for translation still bad like trash, lol

   ```
   RuntimeError: CUDA error: out of memory
   CUDA kernel errors might be asynchronously reported at some other API call, so the stacktrace below might be incorrect.